 Harvesting garlic is a bit more involved than other plants, but not difficult once you get the hang of it.
 Wait until the bottom of the stems begin to brown and a few leaves have died off.
 You should still have some green left, but noticed that the plant has slowly begun to die off.

-In the week or so leading up the harvest stop watering the plant.
-This helps the plant cure in the ground, and also makes it easier to pull out.
+In the week or so leading up to the harvest stop watering the plant.
+This helps the plant cure in the ground and also makes it easier to pull out.

 Once you’re ready, gently pull the whole bulb out of the ground.
 You want to break up the soil a bit before doing so as pulling too hard can actually separate the stalk from the bulb.
 Once the bulb is out gently wipe off any excess dirt by hand.
 Don’t use water or get the bulbs wet at this point.

-Now, you’ll want to let the garlic cure for 3-4 weeks before using.
+Once you harvest, you’ll want to let the garlic cure for about 10 days before using.
 You can either bundle several stalks together and hang them bulb-side down or lay them flat in a cool dark place.
-Afterwards, the garlic is ready to use to spice up any recipe.
+Afterward, the garlic is ready to use to spice up any recipe.

 How to Grow Garlic Indoors